The OTB version 3.20-rc1 is available for testing !

 Thanks again to all the contributors for the great work and to all the users for their feedbacks.

-As usual, sources (OTB, Monteverdi, OTB-Wrapping) and binary packages (Monteverdi for Mac OS X and Windows) can be downloaded here.
-For Linux users, new version will be soon available for update through your favorite package manager software.
+As usual, sources and binary packages (Monteverdi for Mac OS X and Windows) can be downloaded here.
+Binary packages (OTB applications and Monteverdi) are also integrated in OSGeo4W for Windows user.

 We welcome your feedback and request, and encourage you to join the community and mailing list.

-Let’s move now to OTB 3.16!
+Let’s move now to Monteverdi2!